Wolves Women share 'disappointment' at late call off decision by Burnley

 Albion's home clash against Hull at Alexander Stadium in the same division was confirmed as postponed on Saturday, as was Sporting Khalsa's trip to Liverpool Feds.

-The conditions ripped through regional women's action, with no fixtures taking place.
+The conditions ripped through regional women's action, with very few fixtures taking place.

+Stourbridge did beat the weather in National Division One Midlands, however, and did so in style with four different scorers in a 5-3 success at Notts County.

+The Glassgirls climbed clear of second-bottom with the win.
+Olivia Owen, Ella Brennan and Caitlyn Deeley netted in the first half to lead 3-2.
+Jess Edwards and Brennan scored after the break.